The-Real-Lemonbiter/Mirage-for-HomeAssistant/README.md

 title: Living Room
 entity: light.living_room_lights
 # No 'theme' block here, so it uses the global theme.
+# The card will automatically show all available controls (brightness, etc.).
 ```

 #### Advanced Usage (Per-Card Styling)